-- God’s Kingdom, His rule, authority and government
+- God’s Kingdom, His rule, authority, and government

-- The Holy Spirit being the “Comforter” or “Helper”.
+- The Holy Spirit is the “Comforter” or “Helper”.
 The Greek word, parakletos, also means “Advocate”, “one who pleads another’s cause before a judge, a pleader, counsel for defense, legal assistant, an advocate”.
 Jesus is also described as our Advocate (1 John 2:1).

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God” (Eph 2:8, NKJV)

-It is the gift of a legal settlement.
+Yes, our right standing with God is a gift, and it is the gift of a legal settlement.

-God’s “new law” is now in operation, for all who take it by faith (Rom 8:2).
+For God’s “new law” is now in operation, for all who take it by faith (Rom 8:2).

 The Shield of Faith

-I saw myself bearing a large, white shield.
+In that moment, I saw myself bearing a large, white shield.

 The shield was pure white, but emblazoned on it, was the blood-red image of a lion.